As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Opens Up Respiratory Passages

-Nutmeg essential oil works very well to open bronchial airways so you can breathe better.
+Nutmeg essential oil works very well to open up bronchial airways so you can breathe better.
 It also reduces spasms in the respiratory system, making it effective for soothing painful coughs.
-Nutmeg is a common ingredient in many over the counter cold rubs and herbal cough medicines.
+Nutmeg is a common ingredient in many over-the-counter cold rubs and herbal cough medicines.

 The best way to use nutmeg essential oil to open up respiratory passages is by steam inhalation.
 Add a few drops of the oil to a bowl of steaming water, hold your head directly over the vapors and breathe deeply.
 Create a tent with a towel to prevent the steam from escaping.

-Adding a few drops of nutmeg oil to a warm bath will also work but it’s not as effective as a steam inhalation.
+Adding a few drops of nutmeg oil to a warm bath will also work to open up respiratory passages but it’s not as effective as a steam inhalation.
+This is because you have to use it highly diluted in the bath, which also dilutes its effectiveness for this particular purpose.

 Note: Never replace prescription medicines with essential oils for respiratory distress.
-Instead, it should be used as part of your wellness routine.
+Instead, use it as part of your wellness routine.

 Nutmeg contains two components that make it a potential hallucinogenic – Myristicin and elemicin.
 When used in small doses such as in a diffuser, these two components increase the activity of the neurotransmitters serotonin and dopamine.
 Increased serotonin and dopamine levels are known to keep feelings of stress and anxiety at bay.